MSPCA-Angell Headquarters

 Wild and exotic animals who escape or are released into non-native environments can become invasive species which threaten the survival of native species by altering natural habitats, disrupting food chains, and decimating the populations of both native prey and predator species.
 The exotic pet trade is considered to be one of the primary contributors to the spread of invasive species.
 In Massachusetts, people are no longer permitted to have red-eared sliders as pets because so many were released into the wild that the red-eared slider has become an established invasive species in several areas of the state.
 The red-eared slider now competes with native turtles—including those that are listed as endangered, threatened, or species of special concern—for food, habitat, and other resources.

 For all of these reasons, the American Veterinary Medical Association (AVMA), U.S. Department of Agriculture (USDA), Centers for Disease Control and Prevention (CDC), and Food and Drug Administration (FDA) all express concern or oppose the private ownership of some or all wild and exotic animals and hybrids.
-According to a general policy statement issues by the AVMA, the organization “is concerned with animal welfare, husbandry, infectious diseases, public health and safety, and environmental impacts associated with ownership of wild and exotic pets and their hybrids.
+According to a general policy statement issued by the AVMA, the organization “is concerned with animal welfare, husbandry, infectious diseases, public health and safety, and environmental impacts associated with ownership of wild and exotic pets and their hybrids.
 The AVMA is also concerned that circumstances may arise in which caregivers of such animals may no longer keep them…” The USDA outright opposes the private ownership of large wild and exotic cats such as lions, tigers, cougars, and leopards.
 And both the CDC and FDA have expressed grave concern about the risks ownership of wild and exotic animals present to individual and public health.

-Massachusetts laws regulating the keeping of wild and exotic pets.
+Massachusetts laws regulating the keeping of wild and exotic pets

 In Massachusetts, the sale and private ownership of wild and exotic animals is tightly controlled via state statutes and administrative regulations.
 These laws regulate which animals are prohibited from private possession, which may be sold or possessed only with a permit, which may be sold or possessed without a permit, and which may be taken from the wild.